kubewarden/community/general-technical-questions.md

 - Security Hygiene

-  - Please describe the frameworks, practices and procedures the project uses to maintain the basic health and security of the project.
+  - Please describe the frameworks, practices, and procedures the project uses to maintain the basic health and security of the project.

     **Dependency management**

-    Kubewarden uses Renovatebot to keep dependencies up to date in all the repositories.
+    Kubewarden has a [Security and dependency policy](https://github.com/kubewarden/community/blob/main/SECURITY.md#supported-versions).
+We use automation tools such as Renovatebot and Updatecli to keep dependencies up to date in all the repositories.

     **Vulnerability scanning**